jamesrmilne/Hyper-V-Manager/README.md

 # Hyper-V-Manager
-HvM is a light weight web UI for managing Hyper-V.
+Hyper-V-Manager (HVM) is a light weight web UI for managing Hyper-V.